-We spent a week on Cape Breton island and stayed in 3 different towns while we were there.
+We spent a week on Cape Breton Island and stayed in 3 different towns while we were there.
 I think this was perfect because we got to see a lot of the island and minimized our driving all day long.
-Take a look at a map of the island and plan to do the trip around the island “clockwise” or “counter-clockwise” stopping in 2-3 places along the way.
+Take a look at this Cape Breton Nova Scotial map to see our route.
+We didn’t do a full circle because of time but usually the best plan is to do the trip around the island “clockwise” or “counter-clockwise” stopping in 2-3 places along the way.
 We stayed in Margaree Forks, Cheticamp, and Port Hood.

 Baddeck: A very cute lakeside town with lots of activities and great restaurants.
 They have a great beach that you take a ferry to and offer sailing trips which are really popular among tourists.

 Cheticamp: We stayed in Cheticamp for the two nights that we explored the Cabot Trail.
-It is also right next to the park entrance (on the other side of Ingonish) and is the closest town to the Skyline Trail.
+It is also right next to the park entrance (on the other side of Ingonish) and is the closest town to the Skyline Trail which is very popular for hiking the Cabot Trail.
+There are no large hotels here (or on all of Cape Breton island), but there were lots of great options for accomodation near the Cabot Trail.

 Port Hood: We stayed here on our trip and loved it.
 It is close to the highway that heads to Halifax and makes for a great stop either on your way there or back.
 This place has more of a cottage feel and seems to be popular amongst locals.
 The house we stayed at was right on the ocean and even had its own beach.
 What a great way to relax at the end of our trip.

-The Keltic Lodge: This is the most famous hotel on Cape Breton Island and is close to the Cabot Trail.
+The Keltic Lodge: This is the most famous hotel on Cape Breton Island and is close to the entrace of the Cabot Trail.
 The setting is breathtaking and the hotel is being updated.

-We stayed at HomeAway/VRBO rentals while we were on our trip.
-This seems to be very popular on the island and is great with kids because you have lots of amenities.
+We stayed at HomeAway and VRBO rentals while we were on our trip.
+There are not a lot of hotels on the cabot trail or on the island, so rentals seem to be very popular in Cape Breton.
+We love renting a house on vacation with kids because you have lots of amenities.
 We were so happy to have separate bedrooms for our son so we could all sleep in peace!
 Finding a rental with a crib can be difficult so we brought along our Phil and Ted’s Traveler Crib which I highly recommend!

 Baddeck Lobster Suppers: You have to eat lobster at least once on a trip to the Cabot Trail in Cape Breton!
 We went to this restaurant in the lovely town of Baddeck which provides a “lobster supper” experience.
 They offer all you can eat lobster, salmon, snow crab or steak.
 They had crayons for the kids and the restaurant is loud enough that we weren’t bothering anyone.
 Check out their TripAdvisor rating, there is a reason they are #1!